Benedictine College

-Private liberal arts college in Atchison, Kansas, U.S.
+Catholic college in Atchison, Kansas, U.S.

 Benedictine College is a private Benedictine liberal arts college in Atchison, Kansas, United States.
 It was established in 1971 by the merger of St. Benedict's College (founded 1858) for men and Mount St. Scholastica College (founded 1923) for women.

 Benedictine is one of a number of U.S. Benedictine colleges and is sponsored by St. Benedict's Abbey and Mount St. Scholastica Monastery.

 History

 Benedictine College celebrated its 150th anniversary in 2008.
-The present-day college was formed in 1971 by the merger of St. Benedict's College, a men's college, and Mount St. Scholastica College, a women's college.
+The present-day college was formed in 1971 by the merger of "St. Benedict's College", a men's college, and "Mount St. Scholastica College", a women's college.